Shadowsith/cli-textformat-cpp/README.md

 # cli-textformat-cpp

-Textformatpp is a lightweight C++ library to write colored and formated code into your linux terminal cli.<br>
+Textformatpp is a lightweight C++ library to write colored and formated code onto the linux terminal/cli.<br>
 It has intentionally no class overhead to keep it as lightweight as possible and it is only capsuled into the 'text' namespaces.

 ## Motivation